echedey-ls/MR-Spectrum/README.md

 In this repo I am developing a Spectral Mismatch Factor for `a-Si`, `c-Si` and `m-Si` PV modules, following a procedure developed by Nuria Martín & José María Ruiz.

-The kind of analysis is provided in Nuria's PhD thesis.
+This analysis is inspired and mimics most of the workflow of Nuria's PhD thesis, but the spectral data is get from spectrum simulators.

 Modelling and characterization of usable irradiance
 ---------------------------------------------------